We believe that documentation is one of the most critical assets that a developer-focused product can create.

 FAQs usually are often an afterthought and are rarely considered as an opportunity to quickly resolve problems and reduce frictions.
 User success is a priority for us so we are launching a brand new FAQ section.

-Since we launched MonkeyLearn one year ago, we have learnt a lot and have discovered some cool insights on what are the questions, pains and problems our users have.
+Since we launched MonkeyLearn one year ago, we have learned a lot and have discovered some cool insights on what are the questions, pains and problems our users have.
 We have updated our FAQs to reflect these learnings.

 We are really surprised on how well developers have received MonkeyLearn.
 We are honored and grateful for all your support (you guys rock).
 We want to give our small but awesome community of developers the place they deserve.